thavlik/machine-learning-portfolio/experiments/abstract/vae3d/README.md

 # 3D Variational Autoencoders
-TODO: something coherent about 3D VAE
+Adding another dimension to the classic experiment, 3D VAE is capable of handling voxel and video data.

 ## Flavors
 Several derivatives VAE experiments are available in the separate yaml files.